-“Coyote” is a corruption of the ancient Aztec word for ‘barking dog’, coyotl.
-The curious and playful animal has a strong role in Native American myths as the Trickster who brings fire to the people, but often gets mixed up in pranks that go awry.
+“Coyote” is a corruption of "coyotl" the ancient Aztec word for barking dog.
+The curious and playful animal has a recurring role in Native American myths as the trickster who brings fire to the people, but often gets mixed up in pranks that go awry.

 - Lifespan: Coyotes in the wild live to be about 14 years.

 How to distinguish between a coyote and a gray fox

 - Coyotes have a bushy tail with a dark tip.
 Their light colored front legs have dark vertical lines between knee and paw.
 They weigh between 20 and 40 pounds.

 - Gray foxes have a black line of fur from the base of the spine to the tip of the tail.
 They weigh between eight and 15 pounds.

 Never feed a coyote